Montana Small Estate Affidavit Form

 Maximum Estate Value: $50,000

-Required Conditions: As stipulated by § 72-3-1101, an individual may exercise their right to use a Small Estate Affidavit provided that specific conditions outlined by state law are met, some of which include:
+Required Conditions: As stated by § 72-3-1101, an individual may exercise their right to use a the affidavit provided they comply with the following requirements:

 - Only personal property is included in the estate claim.